The First-Time Flyer Guide#

 - Accept the invitation and submit your application - You don't need to fill out any details.

-- Once I accept your application, you will finally need to choose the option to
+- Once your trainer accepts the application, you will finally need to choose the option to

 Join Squadron. - You now have access to the Squadron and Fleet Carrier,